survive-the-century/survive-the-century/book/text/chapter_climate-domes.md

 ---
-title:
+title: "Climate domes"
-style:
+style: chapter
 conflict:
 decade:
 economy:
 temperature:
 ---

-## Climate domes

 Improvements in the space mirror fleet and other adaptation technologies help, but a lot of the outside world is still a hostile, frightening place.
+{:.leader-sentence}

 Most urban people retreat inside climate-controlled domes, or build cities underground.

 The idea of “nature” or “wild space” becomes a distant memory.

 Some crazy fringe religious groups hate the domes and the decadent lifestyles that take place in there.
 And some of these groups have bioweapons.

-**Should we quash these terrorist groups?**
+Should we quash these terrorist groups?
 {:.choice-question}

-(link-reveal-goto: “Yes”, “Quash terrorists”)[(set: $democracy to “no”)]

-(link-reveal-goto: “No”, “Quash terrorists”)[(set: $democracy to “yes”)]
+(link-reveal-goto: “Yes”, “Quash terrorists”)[(set: $democracy to “no”)] (link-reveal-goto: “No”, “Quash terrorists”)[(set: $democracy to “yes”)]